python-semver/python-semver/docs/contribute/doc-semver.rst

   * **The documentation**

-    A docstring is good, but in most cases it's too dense.
-API documentation cannot replace a good user documentation.
-Describe how to use your new feature in our documentation.
-Here you can give your readers more examples, describe it in a broader context or show edge cases.
+    A docstring is good, but in most cases it is too short.
+API documentation cannot replace good user documentation.
+    Describe *how* to use your new feature in the documentation.
+    Here you can give your readers more examples, describe it in a broader context, or show edge cases.

 .. _Sphinx style: https://sphinx-rtd-tutorial.rtfd.io/en/latest/docstrings.html